truthcoin/www.truthcoin.info/_posts/2019-06-21-consent-of-the-governed.md

 * "respect 'personal space' -- move nearest the people you know well"
 * "over-fortunate people should share generously"

 Most of our informal social norms *evolved*, via natural selection.
 They're memes in [the true, Dawkins sense of the word](https://en.wikipedia.org/wiki/Meme).
 They are contagious behaviors that survive by copying themselves into host brains as quickly and reliably as possible.
-They are enforced via shame, pride, by altering social rank and who is allowed to reproduce or obtain property, etc.[^n]
+They are enforced via shame, pride, by altering social rank and who is allowed to reproduce or obtain property, etc.[^4]

-[^n]: Biologically, when we are out of sync with the local *genes*, we experience illness -- indigestion or infection.
+[^4]: Biologically, when we are out of sync with the local *genes*, we experience illness -- indigestion or infection.
 Similarly, when we are out of sync with the local *memes*, we experience mental illness -- awkwardness, anxiety, and depression.

 Resources: